 Contact Our Office

-Prevent gum disease from occuring by removing plaque and bacteria with our surgical and laser treatments.
-Call us at 317.204.7134 or schedule a consultation on our website.
+Prevent gum disease from occurring by removing plaque and bacteria with our surgical and laser treatments.
+Call us at 317.204.7134 or schedule a consultation online.
 Our dentists are enthusiastic about giving patients excellent modern options to treat their dental problems.
 Have any further questions about gum disease?
 Ask a member of our team, who will be glad to help you.